I just experienced my first hot yoga class. Either that or I joined a cult.

-A spunky hot yoga veteran warned me and two fellow first-timers that the 105-degree room we were about to enter was “hot as hell,” “hotter than anything you’ve ever experienced,” “it smells like feet in there,” “you can’t talk, you can’t breathe, you just sweat.”
+A spunky hot yoga veteran warned me and two fellow first-timers that the 105-degree room we were about to enter was “hot as hell,” “hotter than anything you’ve ever experienced,” “it smells like feet in there,” “you can’t talk, you can’t breathe, you just sweat.

 “You’ll love it!” she said.

 I feel vulnerable as it is without my socks.
-There’s no way I’m pseudo-sleeping in a small, dark, foreign space surrounded by a bunch of strangers.
+There’s no way I’m pseudo-sleeping in a small, ill-lit, foreign space surrounded by a bunch of strangers.
 I take this opportunity to scan the studio for people (men) who have been made hot (ripped) from stretching themselves in this inferno.
 I see an unlikely guy in baggy basketball shorts.
 He’s very pale and practically glowing, even in the dim light.
 He feels no embarrassment in going shirtless and exposing his plentiful chest hair.
 Beside him is another male with a shoulder tattoo I think is a dragon.
 In the light it turns out to be a lizard of the SoBe variety.
 I am confused but also supportive of his apparent commitment to capitalism.

 There are actually a lot of men in my class.
-As a believer in stereotypes, I presumed it would be mostly women and their subservient SO’s.
+As an absolute believer in all stereotypes, I presumed it would be mostly women and their subservient SO’s.
 The instructor is also male.
 He makes sure we all have our water bottles and mats and towels ready to go.
 Paying special attention to the three newcomers, he informs us that during the next 90 minutes we may experience dehydration, dizziness, and nausea.
 “If you feel like you’re about to faint,” he hums calmly, “feel free to sit down.
 That’s perfectly normal.”

 Wait, what?
 I thought this was supposed to be a chill experience, not something a high school football coach dreamed up for two-a-days.